Code-Institute-Submissions/shalinshah54-lab-RehabPotential/README.md

 The text is consistant throughout all the pages mostly consisting information of the facility and staff.

+# **Skeleton Plane**

 Below is a link to the initial draft of the wireframe I created for the project and an initial conceptual idea of how everything would respond on different devices.

 [RehabPotentialWireframe](assets/images/RehabPotentialWireframe.pdf)

+I also typed up all my pages beforehand to help me to proofread the content and fix the grammatical error.
+It also allowed me to plan my text, structure my paragraphs and condense text under subheadings.

+There are some differences from the wireframes to the project,

 * Home page contains an image with a jumbotron containing quote.
 The jumbotron is transparent using CSS styling.
 * The image on home page contains in - out animation which stands out when you load the page.